bgrusnak/denp/README.md

 ## How to use it
 1. Open docker-compose.yml, read it and fix as you wish
-2. Use dbmate in pg folder for the building of the db migrations
+2. Use dbmate in pg folder for the building of the db migrations (Look at https://github.com/amacneil/dbmate for the information)
 3. Put your Erlang backend into back
 4. Put your Node.JS frontend into front
 5. Build plain html frontend in front/dist